floorplanner/roomstyler-api-php/README.md

 #### More configuration options

-We just talked about the `user` and `whitelabel` options that can be passed to the constructor of the `RoomstylerApi` but there are more options:
+We just talked about the `user` and `whitelabel` options that can be passed to the constructor of the `RoomstylerApi` class but there are more options:

 * protocol
   * _default: `https`_